ni/measurement-plugin-python/README.md

         - LabVIEW UI (`.vi`)
     - The path of this file is configured by `ui_file_path` in `measurement_info` variable definition in measurement Python module (`.py`).

-Python communities have different ways of managing Python packages and their dependencies.
-It is up to the measurement developer to decide how to maintain the package and dependencies.
+Python communities have different ways of managing Python projects and their dependencies.
+It is up to the measurement developer to decide how to maintain the project and dependencies.
 Measurement developers can choose from a few common approaches discussed below based on their requirements.

-### Create and Manage Python Measurement Package using Poetry
+### Create and Manage Python Measurement using Poetry

 1. Install `poetry` (one-time setup)